 The Tax Act contains rules regarding the taxation of investments in certain trusts that are not resident in Canada ("non-resident trusts") (the "NRT Rules").
 The NRT Rules apply to a non-resident trust (other than an "exempt foreign trust" for purposes of the Tax Act) for which there is a "resident contributor" or a "resident beneficiary".

-the result of the application of such deeming provision to a non-resident trust is that certain of the trust's income will be subject to Canadian tax.
+The NRT Rules deem a non-resident trust to be resident in Canada for certain purposes of the Tax Act.
+Generally, the result of the application of such deeming provision to a non-resident trust is that certain of the trust's income will be subject to Canadian tax.
 As well, generally, subject to certain limitations, Canadian resident investors may be jointly and severally or solidarily liable with the non-resident trust and other "resident beneficiaries" and certain "resident contributors" for the non-resident trust's Canadian tax.
 Accordingly, if Global X Cybersecurity ETF or the Delaware statutory trust of which it is a series (the "Global X Fund") is a non-resident trust that is not an exempt foreign trust for purposes of the Tax Act, HBUG may be jointly and severally or solidarily liable with the Global X Fund and/or the applicable series thereof and any other "resident beneficiaries" and certain "resident contributors" for the Canadian tax (including any interest and penalties in respect of such taxes) payable by the Global X Fund or applicable series.
 The Manager believes that the Global X Fund and (if a trust) each series thereof is and will continue to be an exempt foreign trust for purposes of the Tax Act, although no assurances can be given in this regard.